Methodism: Prayer, worship, and liturgy

+The sign of this Wesleyan Methodist church displays the times for the Sunday morning service of worship and Sunday evening service of worship, consistent with the historical first-day Sabbatarian doctrine of Methodism to hallow the Lord's Day.
+The midweek Wednesday prayer service is indicated on the sign as well.

 With respect to public worship, Methodism was endowed by the Wesley brothers with worship characterised by a twofold practice: the ritual sacramental liturgy of the Book of Common Prayer on the one hand and the non-ritualistic preaching service on the other.
 This twofold practice became distinctive of Methodism because worship in the Church of England was based, by law, solely on the Book of Common Prayer and worship in the Nonconformist churches was almost exclusively that of "services of the word", i.e. preaching services, with Holy Communion being observed infrequently.
 John Wesley's influence meant that, in Methodism, the two practices were combined, a situation which remains characteristic of the tradition.
 Methodism has heavily emphasized "offerings of extempore and spontaneous prayer".
 To this end, Methodist revival services and camp meetings have been characterized by groaning and shouting, as people sought the fullness of salvation that Methodists taught to be embodied by the experience of entire sanctification.
 To outsiders, Wesleyans were labeled as "Shouting Methodists" due to their free expression during worship.